 To see the files associated with a specific Mission, click the Missions tab on the left side of the screen, then select the particular Mission you wish to modify.
 This will open the home page for that Mission where you can see all files associated with it.
 To upload files, click the “Create File” button.
 This will open a file explorer (if you intend to add a folder to your Mission, you can click the “Upload Folder” button instead).
 Select one or more files from your file explorer to add to your Mission environment.
 Once the file(s) upload, they will appear in the Mission home page as show below.

-You can edit a file that you have already uploaded to a Galileo Mission by selecting the file in the file viewer, then clicking “View”.
+You can edit a file that you have already uploaded to a Galileo Mission by selecting the file in the file manager, then clicking “View”.
 This will open the file in a browser-based text editor.
 Click “Edit”, make your changes, then save.
 Any further jobs you run from the Mission will reflect these changes (it will not take affect in currently running jobs).

 To delete a file from a Mission, first select the file you wish to remove by clicking on it.
 This will bring up a trashcan icon in the upper right.
 Click the trashcan icon.
 After confirming the deletion, the file will be permanently removed.